Cost Overrun Management: Best Practices for Agency Success

 What are cost overruns in project finance?

 In project finance, cost overruns are unexpected expenses that exceed your initial budget estimates.
-They’re one of the main challenges of successful financing, including revenue recognition and keeping track of expenses.
+They’re one of the main challenges of successful financing, including revenue recognition and the broader revenue operations process.
 Inaccurate estimation, schedule delays, or changes in scope often cause cost overruns.

 Connect With Agency Peers